Changing your view of dentistry in Tumwater, WA.

 - Mild Sedation — Anxiolysis is the lightest form of sedation dentistry and is often used for patients with mild anxiety, longer procedures, or more complex situations.
 Mild sedation is usually administered orally.
 You remain awake or very sleepy throughout the entire procedure and are able to breathe on your own, but you will feel a great sense of relaxation.
 Patients typically recover from anxiolysis sedation within a few hours after the procedure is complete.
 Nitrous oxide inhalation (laughing gas) is another form of mild to moderate sedation that results in relaxation during treatment.

-- Moderate Sedation — Conscious sefation is used for patients with moderate dental anxiety and for patients who need longer or more complex procedures.
+- Moderate Sedation — Conscious sedation is used for patients with moderate dental anxiety and for patients who need longer or more complex procedures.
 With conscious sedation, you will remain awake throughout your procedure, but will be in a deep state of relaxation.
 It is recommended that patients who receive conscious sedation have a parent, spouse, or friend accompany them to appointments because it can take several hours for the sedative to wear off and driving may be unsafe.

 How are sedatives administered?